Average-case Speedup for Product Formulas: Preliminary: -Locality, Uniform Smoothness, and Hypercontractivity

 \subsubsection{Subalgebras}

-Let us briefly point out that the same strategies work for a subalgebra $\CN \subset \CM $, which captures non-commutative martingales in full generality.
+Let us work out the analogous elementary derivation for a subalgebra $\CN \subset \CM $, which captures non-commutative martingales in full generality.
 This also provides a unifying perspective for the manipulations we are doing.
-For subalgebras $\CN \subset \CM \subset B(\CH)$, let $E:\CM \rightarrow \CN $ be the \textit{projection to subalgebra} $\CN$ (or \textit{the trace-preserving conditional expectation}), with the defining properties: $E^\dagger[\vI]=\vI$ and for $\vX \in \CN, \vZ \in \CM$
+For subalgebras $\CN \subset \CM \subset B(\CH)$, let $E:\CM \rightarrow \CN $ be the \textit{projection to subalgebra} $\CN$ (or \textit{the trace-preserving conditional expectation}), with the defining properties: